richmondu/FT900/IoT/ft90x_iot_brtcloud/README.md

 It lacks support for the use-case of remote access and control memory-constrained microcontrollers.
 In this use-case, the device only sends the data when queried.

+Comparable IoT platforms for our use-case of remote device access and control include the IoT platforms of

+    - TP-Link (with Kasa mobile application) for TPLink smart bulbs/smart plugs, and
+    - Xiaomi (YeeLight mobile app) for Xiaomi's smart smart bulbs/smart plugs.

+However, these IoT platforms are tied up to their smart devices.
+Our IoT platform is generic for all smart devices and IoT devices that can be build on top of any MCU, but primarily using our in-house FT9XX MCUs.

 # Architecture

-This IoT platform is a server-based IoT cloud platform that leverages Flask, GUnicorn, Nginx, RabbitMQ, MongoDB, Amazon Cognito and Amazon Pinpoint.
+This IoT platform is a server-based IoT cloud platform that leverages Flask, GUnicorn, Nginx, RabbitMQ, MongoDB, Amazon Cognito, Amazon Pinpoint and Docker.
-It can be deployed in local PC or in the cloud - AWS EC2, Linode, Heroku, Rackspace, DigitalOcean or etc.
+It can be deployed in a local PC or in the cloud - AWS EC2, Linode, Heroku, Rackspace, DigitalOcean or etc.

 - Nginx web server - https://www.nginx.com/
 - GUnicorn WSGI server - https://gunicorn.org/